The firm provides discretionary investment management to private clients. They are based in East Lothian and have 43 employees.

 One of the most valuable aspects the group learnt was re-structuring their approach to pitching as well as how their use handouts during meetings and handle questions.

 To follow up on the programme, 3 months later we held a refresher session.
 The CEO set out pitching case studies for the Investment Managers and Analyst to work on before the session and we then ran the case studies, followed by Q&A with the CEO present.
-I filmed, gave feedback and video review.
+I filmed, gave feedback and a video review.
 This was also a valuable reminder to the group and helped to keep their skills in mind and give them more practice.